tobiaskortus/covid19-search/web_application/backend/README.md

 In order to reward documents with a high occurence of the word the scoring function is modified by a nomalized word count factor, where  <img src="https://render.githubusercontent.com/render/math?math=s_{i}"> is defined by the fraction of the number of occurences of the term in the current document devided by the highest occurence of the term in any document.

-These normalized occurence factors are calculated using the `getNormalizationFactors` and `getRankScore` function.
+These normalized occurence factors are calculated in the backend application using the `getNormalizationFactors` and `getRankScore` function.

 ```javascript